Broccoli, Ham, and Mozzarella Baked with Eggs (Video)

-Broccoli, Ham, and Mozzarella Baked with Eggs has lots of broccoli with a little ham and mozzarella baked in a delicious egg casserole!
-And this is a low-carb breakfast the whole family is probably going to like.
+Ham and egg casserole is a breakfast idea with lots of variations, but I love this combination of Broccoli, Ham, and Mozzarella Baked with Eggs!
+This recipe uses lots of broccoli with the ham and cheese for a delicious egg casserole that’s loaded with veggies!
+And this is a low-carb breakfast the whole family will enjoy.

 I don’t usually post on Sunday, but as I mentioned in yesterday’s post, I’m in Costa Rica!
 It’s lovely here and tomorrow when I’d usually be sharing a recipe I’ll be leaving way early in the morning to go on a river cruise.